jonatas/timescaledb/docs/toolkit_lttb_tutorial.md

 end
 ```

-Note that the threshold considers at least 3 points as the edges should keep untouched
-and only the points in the middle will be reduced.
+Note that the threshold considers at least 3 points as the edges should keep untouched, and the algorithm will reduce only the points in the middle.

 ### Calculating the average of points

-For performance reasons, combine all possible points to check the biggest area would become very hard.
+Combining all possible points to check the largest area would become very hard for performance reasons.
 For this case, we need to have an average method.
 The average between the points will become the **temporary** point as the previous documentation described:

     > _For example, if there were 100 points per bucket, the algorithm would need to calculate the area of 10,000 triangles for every bucket.
-Another and more clever solution is to add a temporary point to the last bucket and keep it fixed.
-That way the algorithm has two fixed points;_
+Another clever solution is to add a temporary point to the last bucket and keep it fixed.
+That way, the algorithm has two fixed points;_

 ```ruby
 class Lttb